Apr 02, 2025

 17th-Century Pocket Watch - Antique Timepiece with Mechanical Movement

-Notable Brands and Innovations
+Notable Watchmakers and Innovations

 4. The Transition to Wristwatches